gaborcsardi/uncovr/README.md

 - Function coverage.
 Counts how many times R (and C, C++, etc.) functions were called.
-- Measures R code in top-level expressions, that run at install time, measures R code in `.onLoad()`, etc. functions.
+- Measures R code in top-level expressions, that run at install time.
+  Measures R code in `.onLoad()`, `.onAttach()`, etc. functions.

 ### Reporting

 - Terminal report, with line and function coverage, and a list of hyperlinked uncovered line intervals.
 - Summaries for (sub)directories.
-- HTML report including a summary table and details report for each file.
+- HTML report, including a summary table and detailed reports for all files.
 - Upload test coverage results to <https://codecov.io>.
 - Automatic markdown summary when running on GitHub Actions.
 - Test coverage of a PR, a git commit, a git branch relative to another